Cantara/Whydah-CRMService/README.md

 Main purpose
-- CRUD on Customer
+- CRUD API on Customer(s)
+- - including the Customer Auth Activities
-- Search-API
+- Search-API for CustomerSearches
 - simple standalone implementation to get you going